caraml-dev/turing/docs/how-to/create-a-router/configure-ensembler.md

 Turing currently supports ensemblers in the same fashion as the enrichers.
 The ensembling is controlled by the policy from the rule engine.

-Currently, there are 4 options available - no ensembler, a standard ensembler, Docker and an external ensembler.
+Currently, there are 4 options available - no ensembler, a standard ensembler, Docker and Pyfunc ensembler.

 ## No Ensembler
 The router will return a response from the route configured to act as the final response.
 This option is available only when **no experiment engine** is configured in Configure Experiment Engine.